jedevc/fyp-report/report.md

 This binary suffers from a lack of exploit variety, leading to an increased opportunity for CTF players to illegally share solutions.
-Some significant effort has been made to prevent this form of cheating, preventing flag-sharing by randomizing flags, and has shown successful results - however, some cheating may still go unnoticed, due to the more complex "solve-sharing", in which players share detailed writeups or solve scripts with each other, allowing them to gain different flags, but using the same technique.
+Some significant effort has been made to prevent this form of cheating, preventing flag-sharing by randomising flags, and has shown successful results - however, some cheating may still go unnoticed, due to the more complex "solve-sharing", in which players share detailed write-ups or solve scripts with each other, allowing them to gain different flags, but using the same technique.
 We want to provide a way to mitigate against this more advanced form of cheating.